Here is your guide to the best full-face snorkel masks for when you’re venturing off to somewhere warm and sunny this summer.

 - Detachable camera mount

-This mask comes in two different sizes, and it is a very comfortable option, especially for beginners.
+This mask comes in two sizes and is a very comfortable option, especially for beginners.
+There are several color options if that is important to you!
 The visual field is a huge 180 degrees and allows panoramic views of underwater fun.
-There is also anti-fogging technology and water is unable to get into the top, thanks to the dry snorkel mechanisms.
-There isn’t a camera mount with this mask, but you can purchase the mount if you want to add it at a later time.
-There are several color options if that is important to you!
+There is also anti-fogging technology; water cannot get into the top, thanks to the dry snorkel mechanisms.
+There isn’t a camera mount with this mask, but you can purchase the support if you want to add it later.

 - 180-degree viewing field with anti-fogging

 - Two different sizes are available

 - Easy to adjust and comfortable for beginners

 Why Should You Buy A Snorkel Mask Instead Of Renting One?

 For two reasons really – firstly, hygiene and secondly, cost-effectiveness.
 You’re likely going to get the snorkeling bug and in that case, always renting a mask will work out expensive in the long run.
 Buying a high-quality full-face snorkel mask will work out far cheaper, and you can also be sure that it is your mask alone, i.e., you don’t have to think about hygiene or germs.